 Currently, her research focuses on the use of the tools of the theatre to develop communication skills in science and technology professionals -- helping them discover ways to be more direct, personal, spontaneous, and responsive.

-Raun served as the Director of the School of Performing Arts from 2004-2016.
-Since August 2016 she has served as Director of the Center for Communicating Science.
-For more information about the CCS please click here.
+Raun served as director of the School of Performing Arts from 2004 to 2016.
+Since August 2016 she has served as director of the Virginia Tech Center for Communicating Science.

 - Production/Research Areas: Acting, Arts Leadership, Dialects, Voice and Text, Communicating Science

 - Teaching Areas: Arts Leadership, Acting, Collaboration, Voice and Text

 - Voice internship, American Repertory Theatre, Harvard University

 - MFA, Pennsylvania State University

 - BFA, University of Nebraska

 - Center for Leadership in Global Sustainability, fellow, 2013 - present